The day of the funeral: step-by-step guide

 The Funeral Director will often lead you into the church or crematorium, walking either in front or behind the coffin before it is placed upon a wooden platform known as a catafalque.
 We will make sure that all of your guests have arrived before proceeding with the funeral service.

-The order of the funeral service will be completely up to you, though please keep in mind that there may be a time limit at the venue you have chosen.
+The order of the funeral ceremony will be completely up to you, though please keep in mind that there may be a time limit at the venue you have chosen.
 The service may include , prayers, and readings from family and close friends.

 The Funeral Director may stand just outside or at the back of the church or crematorium during the service.
 Once the service has finished, you will be taken over to where flowers and floral tributes have been laid, before escorting you and your family to the committal service, if you are having one.